 You can use Jerry to find the most affordable policy option to suit your needs.
 Jerry also makes it easy to cancel your remaining coverage and helps you get a refund from the insurance company, if necessary.

-Why do short-term car insurance policies cost more?
+Why is short-term car insurance so expensive?

 Insurance providers are reluctant to sell short-term policies because shorter coverage terms make it more difficult for them to take care of administration costs.

 These companies also want to encourage long-term loyalty, so some major insurers are reluctant to hand out shorter policy options.

 Non-owner insurance might be a good option if you drive relatively often and tend to use different vehicles.